Frequently Asked Questions

 Oral sedation or IV sedation?
 What’s the difference?

 Oral sedation can take over an hour to take effect and has a modest effect on a patients anxiety level.
 This does not assure a relaxed and comfortable experience for the patient.
 Intravenous sedation (anesthesia) or general anesthesia offers the ability to rapidly obtain comfort and relaxation while under the direct care of a nurse anesthesiologist.
-We are able to titrate the anesthetic medications to the level and assure safety.
-Oral sedation can also continues its effects in the body for longer than desired following the procedure.
+We are able to titrate the anesthetic medications to the appropriate level and assure safety.
+Oral sedation can also continue its effects on the body for longer than desired following the procedure.
 Our intravenous and inhalation medications are quickly metabolized and allow quicker return to a normal level of consciousness and function.

 Anesthesia has made me sick before, will this happen again?